Sunday, 6 January 2013

 We don't know if future religions will be shaped by these "New Age" ideas or other different ideas.
 However, to be acceptable to majority of people, religions will have to take into account the needs of persons living in urban spaces as singles or as nuclear families.
 Thus the ancient ideas of women's and men's roles will have to change.

-For example, in my opinion, religions asking for covering of women's bodies or not letting them go out to work or with rigid ideas about what kind of sexual lives people should lead, will not be accepted in future as socities will change and get used to living in urban spaces.
+For example, in my opinion, religions asking for covering of women's bodies or not letting them go out to work or with rigid ideas about what kind of sexual lives people should lead, will not be accepted in future as societies will change and people get used to living in urban spaces.

 Personally, I also believe that future religions that do not take into account the principles of universal declaration of human rights, will be refused by majority of world population.
 Such conservative religious groups and sects may continue to flourish in small minority communities, but they will not become mainstream.